glaswasser/shiny-projects/README.md

 an extended version of the corona shiny app, with separate files for server, UI and plots, automatic integration of any new file put in the plots folder.
 I learned about this structure in the course of my internship at Oefenweb.

-(currently not available in the web, and also not so much in a "presentable" state)
+(The shiny app is currently not available in the web, and also not so much in a "presentable" state)

 Parts:
 server.R has all the data parts